oceanprotocol-archive/predict-eth/predict-eth2.md

 This quickstart describes a flow to predict future ETH price via a local AI model.

-It is used for the first [ETH Prediction Challenge](https://blog.oceanprotocol.com/ocean-protocol-announces-the-launch-of-the-eth-prediction-challenge-7b1f04cc820e), announced Oct 3, 2022.
+It is used for the second ETH Prediction Challenge.
+(Not announced yet.)

-During the competition, we expect to continually evolve this README to make usage smooth.
+- Submission deadline: Dec 11, 2022 at 23:59 UTC
+- Prediction at times: Dec 12, 2022 at 1:00 UTC, 2:00 UTC, ..., 12:00 (12 predictions total).

 Here are the steps: